-Pre-teen and teen girls spend approximately 10 hours a day consuming media that tells them what matters most about them is how “hot” and thin they are.
+Pre-teen and teen girls spend approximately 10 hours a day consuming media insisting that what matters most is how “hot” and thin they are.
 Three of those hours are spent on social media, a microcosm of mainstream media.
-Girls log on to feel connected, and log off feeling anxious, lonely, insecure.
-We have heard this from thousands of girls in our programming, and research backs it up.
+While social media in short doses can make girls feel more connected, these apps often leave girls feeling anxious, lonely, and more insecure.

 - Eighth-grade girls who spend 10+ hours a week on social media are 56% more likely to say they’re unhappy than those who spend less time. (“National Institute on Drug Abuse”).